Best Menopause Supplements, Herbs and Vitamins

 Sexual Health:

 To maintain vaginal health is to maintain sexual health.
-This can take a number of remedies, but first and foremost, more sex and masturbation are recommended in order to keep maintaining the tissues.
+This can take a number of remedies; but first and foremost, more sex is recommended in order to keep maintaining the tissues.

 Vaginal Care